 How to Give a Gift to Someone with Alzheimer's

-1. Make it an event – even if it’s not a holiday, birthday, or other special time.
+- Make it an event – even if it’s not a holiday, birthday, or other special time.
 Holly used to wrap most everything we brought to Bernice.
-She loved opening presents, and I think she loved the attention she got while unwrapping even more than the gift itself.
-It also emphasized the point that this thing was hers, like the time she opened a gift bag and found her Twiddle® Cat, and with a pleasantly surprised look said, “Look what I have here!”
+She loved opening presents, and I think she loved the anticipation and the attention she got while unwrapping even more than the gift itself.
+It also emphasized the point that this thing was hers, like the time she opened a gift bag and found her Twiddle® Cat, and with pleasant surprise said, “Look what I have here!”

-2. Do it in a way that includes that person in the festivities.
+- Do it in a way that includes that person in the festivities.
 A family gathering can sometimes become busy and boisterous.
-In a good way.
-But, this overt expression of joy can be mis-understood by an individual who has Alzheimer’s disease.
+In a good way; but, this overt expression of joy can be misunderstood by an individual who has Alzheimer’s disease.
 Jubilation becomes loud noise.
 Glee becomes confusion.
-It’s a perceptual problem caused by the disease.
-This isn’t true for everyone with Alzheimer’s, but if you see your loved one become irritated or nervous in a party setting, that’s probably why.
-For a time quiet things down.
-Allow that loved one to be the center of attention for a little while to open his or her present in a safe and quiet environment.
+That confusion is partly due to perceptual problems caused by the disease.
+This isn’t true for everyone with dementia, but if you see your loved one become irritated or nervous in a party setting, she has probably had enough.
+It is probably time to quiet things down.
+Keep things low-key and make her the center of attention for a little while so she can open her presents without distraction.